CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

 In this lab, you will perform:

-- Create a *Language* resource
+- Task 1: Create a *Language* resource
-- Create a Conversational Language Understanding App
+- Task 2: Create a Conversational Language Understanding App
-- Create intents, utterances, and entities
+- Task 3: Create intents, utterances, and entities
-- Train the model
+- Task 4: Train the model
-- Deploy and test the model
+- Task 5: Deploy and test the model

 ## Estimated timing: 45 minutes